d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 Like most of our from-scratch implementations, :numref:`sec_rnn-scratch` was designed to provide insight into how each component works.
-But when you're using RNNs every day or writing production code, you will want to rely more on libraries that cut down on both implementation time
+But when you are using RNNs every day or writing production code, you will want to rely more on libraries that cut down on both implementation time